JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 #### Selecting Targets

-When selecting a target for a ranged weapon, you may instead select an enemy model and target all enemy models within 3" that have the same ***Unit Name*** as though they were a unit.
+When selecting a target for a ranged weapon, you may instead choose an enemy model and target any number of enemy units within 2", allocating 1+ attacks to each. ***Blast*** weapons use the total number of models targeted to determine the number of attacks.

 > This prevents multi-attack weapons from only being able to target a single model in most cases.